RosyLin/chatty-chat-chat/README.md

 ## Getting Started

-To get started with the Chatty Chat Chat project, clone the repository and follow the setup instructions provided in the [installation guide](link-to-installation-guide).
+To get started with the Chatty Chat Chat project, clone the repository and follow the setup instructions provided.

 ## Features